resv/MINDTIPPER/README.md

 4. Clone this repository, once download is complete you may open up this project in your Eclipse IDE.

-5. You need to modify the “spring-mvc-crud-demo-servlet.xml” file, replace User, Pass, jdbcURL, driver to match your connection in your DBMS.
+5. You need to modify the “spring-mvc-crud-demo-servlet.xml” file, replace "User", "Pass", "jdbcURL", driver to match your connection in your DBMS.

 <img align="center" src="https://imgur.com/vFv5IoH.png" width="900" height="150">

 6. Right click the “MT” project in your project explorer -> run as ->run on server, Set Tomcat to v9 and hit finish.

-7. The web application should take a few seconds to load and then run.
+7. The web application should take a few seconds to load and run.
 I highly advise that you copy and paste the local url “http://localhost:8080/MT/” from the eclipse web explorer and open it on your local browser for the full front end user experience.

 <img align="center" src="https://imgur.com/hI50UqX.png" width="900" height="80">